Alternative Benefit Plan Coverage

 States have the option to provide alternative benefits specifically tailored to meet the needs of certain Medicaid population groups, target residents in certain areas of the state, or provide services through specific delivery systems instead of following the traditional Medicaid benefit plan.

-ABP Final Rule
+Alternative Benefit Plan Final Rule

 A final rule, published on July 15, 2013, entitled, “Medicaid and Children's Health Insurance Programs: Essential Health Benefits in Alternative Benefit Plans, Eligibility Notices, Fair Hearing and Appeal Processes, and Premiums and Cost Sharing; Exchanges: Eligibility and Enrollment” (CMS-2334-F) made major changes in the Medicaid Benchmark Requirements.